StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Question and contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems or have a question.

-## To do

-1. Automatically generate the table of contents in docs/make.jl

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://stanjulia.github.io/StatisticalRethinking.jl/latest